What's Consolidation Chart Setup in Forex?

 Consolidation Chart Setup - What is Consolidation Chart Setup?

-However, this consolidation pattern cannot go on forever and just like in a tug of war one side eventually wins, looking at chart below see how the consolidation pattern eventually had a break-out and moved in one direction.
+However, this consolidation pattern cannot go on forever and just like in a tug of war one side eventually wins, looking at chart below see how the consolidation setup eventually had a break-out and moved in one direction.
 Now how do we as traders ensure that we are on the winning side?

 Break-out Downwards Sell Signal after a Consolidation Chart Setup in Forex